Paddy Power to keep Italian business, says 2015 started well

-DUBLIN May 14 Paddy Power will keep its Italian business following a review of the operation and said the group had made a good start to the year with strong revenue growth offsetting unfavourable sports results.
+DUBLIN Paddy Power PAP.I will keep its Italian business following a review of the operation and said the group had made a good start to the year with strong revenue growth offsetting unfavourable sports results.

 Paddy Power announced the review in March as part of the first set of results presented by new chief executive Andy McCue after experiencing slower-than-expected growth since entering the Italian market in 2012.